liadna1995/Hotel-Reservations-Management/README.md

 # Assignment Description

-Build an Hotel Reservation Management App.
+Build an Hotel Reservations Management App.
 This app will allows an Hotel Account Manager to add new Hotels with their address and for each a set of Rooms; See all the Hotels on a map; Search for an Hotel by Name and see it's details.

 **Notes:**
 - The links provided in the Tasks section provides general guidance and examples.